 - Enable privileged commands:

-After you configure an IP address for the Trace appliance, you can log into the Admin UI and complete the following procedures.
+After you configure an IP address for the Trace appliance, you log into the Admin UI and complete the following procedures.

 - Register the ExtraHop appliance